OccupyMars2025/OccupyMars2025/README.md

 ## [孔子的崇志与尚勇](http://military.people.com.cn/n/2015/0324/c172467-26738328.html)
 ## <p align="center"> *That post-workout physical + mental refreshment.
 Absolutely addictive !* </p>
 ## <p align="center"> *[At Harvard, knowledge enters my mind at a terrifying rate every day.](http://xhslink.com/a/jZMjaSoybOLdb)* </p>

 ---

+### "Everyone has a dark side within their heart.
+You just need to follow these four principles:
+1. Never do things that harm others without benefiting yourself;
+2. Try not to do things that benefit yourself at others' expense;
+3. Do your utmost to do things that benefit both others and yourself;
+4. Whether to do things that benefit others without benefiting yourself is entirely your own decision.

+---